mesosphere/dcos-docs-site/pages/services/edge-lb/0.1.9/tutorials/multi-lb/index.md

 enterprise: false
 ---

-This tutorial demonstrates how to set up multiple Edge-LB Load Balancer instances in a single pool behind a single AWS Classic Load Balancer.
+This tutorial demonstrates how to set up multiple load balancer instances in a single pool behind a single AWS Classic Load Balancer.
 Similar steps could be followed for AWS Application Load Balancers or AWS Network Load Balancers.

 Multiple Edge-LB instances enable you to create a highly available load balanced environment and support increased throughput.